 - Harbor Maintenance Fee is .125% depending on the value of goods (no min/max)

-A Customs Bond will be required to clear goods through CBP.
-If you don’t have a continuous bond, Flexport can help you purchase one.
+A customs bond will be required to clear goods through CBP.
+If you don’t have a continuous bond, you may purchase one through Flexport.
 A new bond takes approximately 5 days to process through CBP.